kimsQ/rc/docs/getting-started/browsers-devices.md

 Confirm the document mode by opening the debugging tools: press <kbd>F12</kbd> and check the "Document Mode".

-This tag is included in all of Ratchet plus's documentation and examples to ensure the best rendering possible in each supported version of Internet Explorer.
+This tag is included in all of kimsQ RC's documentation and examples to ensure the best rendering possible in each supported version of Internet Explorer.

 See [this StackOverflow question](https://stackoverflow.com/questions/6771258/whats-the-difference-if-meta-http-equiv-x-ua-compatible-content-ie-edge) for more information.

 ## Internet Explorer 10 in Windows Phone 8

 Internet Explorer 10 in Windows Phone 8 versions older than [Update 3 (a.k.a.
-GDR3)](http://blogs.windows.com/windows_phone/b/wpdev/archive/2013/10/14/introducing-windows-phone-preview-for-developers.aspx) doesn't differentiate **device width** from **viewport width** in `@-ms-viewport` at-rules, and thus doesn't properly apply the media queries in Ratchet plus's CSS.
+GDR3)](http://blogs.windows.com/windows_phone/b/wpdev/archive/2013/10/14/introducing-windows-phone-preview-for-developers.aspx) doesn't differentiate **device width** from **viewport width** in `@-ms-viewport` at-rules, and thus doesn't properly apply the media queries in kimsQ RC's CSS.
 To address this, you'll need to **include the following JavaScript to work around the bug**.

 {% highlight js %}
-// Copyright 2014-2015 The Ratchet plus Authors
+// Copyright 2014-2015 The kimsQ RC Authors
 // Copyright 2014-2015 Twitter, Inc.
-// Licensed under MIT (https://github.com/twbs/Ratchet plus/blob/master/LICENSE)
+// Licensed under MIT (https://github.com/twbs/kimsQ RC/blob/master/LICENSE)
 if (navigator.userAgent.match(/IEMobile\/10\.0/)) {
   var msViewportStyle = document.createElement('style')
   msViewportStyle.appendChild(